AP source: Lakers acquiring Rui Hachimura from Wizards - WHIZ News

 “I just want to be somewhere that wants me as a basketball player,” Hachimura told reporters last week.
 “And I want to be somewhere that likes my game. … I just want to be somewhere that believes in me and I can be myself.
 That’s my goal.”

+Los Angeles has hit only 33.7% of its 3-pointers this season, ranking near the bottom of the NBA.
+Hachimura is hitting 34% of his 3-point shots this season after hitting 44.7% last season, but he excels in the catch-and-shoot situations that are often created for James’ teammates by his penetration and playmaking.

+Hachimura is also a standout midrange shooter, while his length should provide the Lakers with an option against teams with taller wing players who have occasionally exploited Los Angeles’ lack of mobility on the perimeter.

-Hachimura has appeared in 30 games for the Wizards this season, all off the bench, averaging 13.0 points on 49% shooting from the floor and 34% from 3-point range.
-He was the No. 9 pick in the 2019 draft.
+Hachimura has appeared in 30 games for the Wizards this season, all off the bench, averaging 13.0 points on 49% shooting from the floor.
+He was the No. 9 pick in the 2019 draft out of Gonzaga.

+Hachimura will be reuniting with penetrating guard Russell Westbrook, his teammate in Washington during the 2020-21 season.
+Hachimura famously said Westbrook was his “senpai” — his “leader” in Japanese.

-Nunn is in his fourth NBA season, his second with the Lakers, though he missed all of last season with a knee problem.
-He has averaged 6.7 points in 39 games this season, 37 of them in a reserve role.
+Nunn is in his fourth NBA season, his second with the Lakers, though he missed all of last season with a knee problem before activating his $5.25 million option for this season in the final year of his deal.
+Nunn has averaged 6.7 points in 39 games this season, 37 of them in a reserve role, with wildly inconsistent contributions offensively.

+The Lakers soon will have a glut of guards with Lonnie Walker and Austin Reaves due to return from injury, and Nunn’s departure alleviates the logjam.
+Westbrook, Dennis Schröder, Patrick Beverley and rookie second-round pick Max Christie also have logged significant minutes when healthy this season.

+The Lakers have given no definite timeline for Davis’ return, but coach Darvin Ham said Davis “looked great” in a full scrimmage last weekend.
+If he continues to improve, Davis could return during the Lakers’ upcoming five-game road trip, which begins Saturday in Boston.

 AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports